Great Plants for Hot and Sunny Locations

 Some sun-loving plants do better with less: less water, less fertilizer, less attention from you.
-This elite group of "sun warriors" can handle intense midday sun without slouching.
+This elite group of plants can handle intense midday sun without slouching.
 The beautiful flowers elicit smiles from gardeners and pollinators alike.
-If you have gardens (especially those with sandy soil) that are exposed to blistering heat near south or west facing walls, stone patios, sidewalks, driveways, or retaining walls, then you need to enlist water-conservative superstars.
+If you have gardens (especially those with sandy soil) that are exposed to blistering heat near south or west facing walls, stone patios, sidewalks, driveways, or retaining walls, then you need to enlist water-conservative selections.

-Below are a few gorgeous "desert-like" perennials that I like to use in these situations:
+Below are a few gorgeous "desert-like" perennials that we recommend in these situations:

 Yarrow (Achillea) - Most Yarrow have flat flowers that are ideal landing pads for butterflies.
 They also offer many flower colors, sport striking silver or green leaves and are deer resistant.